Space-Efficient Graph Coarsening with Applications to Succinct Planar Encodings: Introduction

 For finding tree decompositions in a space-efficient manner refer to the work of Kammer et al.~\cite{DBLP:journals/corr/abs-1907-00676} and the work of Izumi and Otachi~\cite{izumi_et_al:LIPIcs:2020:12474}. {Izumi and Otachi showed that for a given graph $G$ with treewidth $k \leq \sqrt{n}$ there exists an algorithm that obtains a tree decomposition of width $O(k \sqrt{n}\log{n})$ in polynomial time and $O(k \sqrt{n} \log^2 n)$ bits.
 Note that the polynomial degree in the runtime is rather large due to the use of the well known $s$-$t$ reachability algorithm of Reingold~\cite{reingold}.
 Izumi and Otachi additionally mention that for planar graphs there exists a polynomial-time and sublinear-space algorithm for finding a tree decomposition of a planar graph due to a simple recursive separator search with the result of Imai et al.~\cite{6597770}, which present an algorithm for finding balanced separators of size $O(\sqrt{n})$ in planar graphs with sublinear space and polynomial runtime.
 Note that the algorithm of Imai et al.~makes use of an embedding of the input graph and also uses the algorithm of Reingold.} In contrast, we present an algorithm that computes a tree decomposition of width $O(n^{1/2 +\epsilon})$ in time linear in the size of the tree decomposition using $O(n)$ bits.
 As the tree decomposition has $O(n)$ bags of size $O(n^{1/2 +\epsilon})$ this results in a runtime of $O(n^{3/2 +\epsilon})$.

 In Section~\ref{sec:background} we present concepts needed to understand the subsequent sections.
 In Section~\ref{sec:graphcoursening} we present our space-efficient graph-coarsening framework.
 Following that, in Section~\ref{sec:applications} and~\ref{sec:applications2} we show how this scheme is used for finding separators, tree decompositions and constructing succinct encodings of planar graphs.
-In Section~\ref{sec:general} we generalize our work to $H$-minor-free graphs. \conf{For space reasons most proofs can be found in the appendix.}
+In Section~\ref{sec:general} we generalize our work to $H$-minor-free graphs. \full{ Finally, in Section~\ref{sec:pract} we analyze the practical effectiveness of our decomposition algorithm.
+We implemented the cloud partition algorithm and tested it on both randomly generated graphs, and real-world data such as street networks. } \conf{For space reasons most proofs can be found in the appendix.}